Q: What is PTSD?A:

 The American Psychiatric Association includes PTSD in its Diagnostic and Statistical Manual of Mental Disorders (DSM), a handbook listing the criteria for most mental illnesses that is used worldwide by the medical profession.
-The DSM describes PTSD as an extreme reaction to “an event outside the range of usual human experience and that would be markedly distressing to almost anyone,” and that creates intense fear, terror and helplessness involving a threat to oneself or others.
+The DSM classifies PTSD as an anxiety disorder, describing it as an extreme reaction to “an event outside the range of usual human experience and that would be markedly distressing to almost anyone,” and that creates intense fear, terror and helplessness involving a threat to oneself or others.
 In order to be medically diagnosed with PTSD, the patient must exhibit many of its symptoms.

 PTSD can be used as a defense in both civil and criminal law.
 For example, in civil cases, a diagnosis of PTSD can apply to a workers’ compensation claim, a personal injury lawsuit, and disability insurance litigation.
 A complaint can be made against an employer for creating a hostile work environment or not providing reasonable accommodation for an employee afflicted with PTSD as required by the Americans with Disabilities Act (ADA).
 An employer’s negligence or wrongdoing in this regard may lead to a claim of “wrongful discharge” that might include allegations of harassment, severe emotional distress, or even workplace violence.

 This “Law You Can Use” column provided was by the Ohio State Bar Association (OSBA).
-It was prepared by Nancy Fioritto Patete, a Cleveland attorney.
+It was prepared by Nancy Fioritto, a Cleveland attorney.